 Aside from spectacular views of the Atlantic Ocean, you’ll also be able to walk past dozens of the city’s luxurious, historic mansions, like The Breakers, Marble House, Rosecliff, and more.
 There are plenty of scenic viewpoints for photos along The Cliff Walk, too!

-It will take you about 2.5 hours to walk the entire Cliff Walk one way.
-Personally, I’d recommend starting at Forty Steps and walking to Marble House for the chance to experience easy, moderate, and challenging parts of the trail, and also to see the highest number of landmarks in the shortest amount of time!
+It will take about 2.5 hours to walk the entire Cliff Walk one way.
+I’d recommend starting at Forty Steps and walking to Marble House for the chance to experience easy, moderate, and challenging parts of the trail and also to see the highest number of landmarks in the shortest amount of time!

 2. Thames Street